benhgm/cs5228_flat_rental/README.md

 - `analyse_data.ipynb` imeplements additional analysis and feature engineering steps and saves a copy of the extended dataset in `data/train_feat_eng.csv`

 # Modelling
+## Generate Train / Test Data
+Before training any prediction model, we first generate the training and testing data.
+Use the `generate_data.ipynb` notebook to generate 4 different datasets for modelling.

+## Train the Models and Make Predictions
+We provide 7 notebooks, one for each model type that we experimented with.
+- `random_forest.ipynb` Implements a Random Forest Regression Model
+- `gradient_boost.ipynb` Implements a Gradient Boosting Regressor
+- `lightgbm.ipynb` Implements a LightGBM Gradient Boosting Model
+- `adaboost.ipynb` Implements a AdaBoost Regressor